chlorine3545/hugo-theme-hermeneutics/README.md

 ## Acknowledgements

 - The theme's design draws heavily from [白い](https://innei.in).
 Many thanks to Innei for his brilliant design and aesthetics. "白い" is closed-source, and I did not refer to any code from its open-source version, [Shiro](https://github.com/innei/Shiro).
 Therefore, I believe this theme is not subject to the "copyleft" provisions of Shiro's AGPLv3 license.
-- Code completion and project construction heavily relied on Cursor.
+- Code completion and project construction relied on Cursor.
 - `twikoo.css` references some styles from [AnZhiYu](https://github.com/anzhiyu-c/hexo-theme-anzhiyu).

 ## License